Welcome to Certification Services – Applicants and Candidates

 NCCAOM offers the following certification designations:

-Diplomate – A candidate who has successfully passed the required examination(s) and has received approval of the final transcript submitted to NCCAOM directly from the school.
-If the candidate has applied for the Acupuncture or Oriental Medicine Program, they have also completed and requested submission to NCCAOM of their validated Clean Needle Technique (CNT) Certificate from the Council of Colleges of Acupuncture and Oriental Medicine (CCAOM) offers an NCCAOM approved CNT course.
+Diplomate – A candidate who successfully passed the required examination(s) and has received approval of the final transcript submitted to the NCCAOM directly from the school.
+If the candidate has applied for the Acupuncture or Oriental Medicine Program, they have also completed and requested submission to NCCAOM of their validated Clean Needle Technique (CNT) Certificate from an approved provider.
+The Council of Colleges of Acupuncture and Oriental Medicine (CCAOM) offers an NCCAOM approved CNT course.

-Diplomate Certified Status (Active) – A first time certified Diplomate.
-Active Diplomate status assures patients, employers, certifying agencies, and others of a Diplomate’s commitment to upholding certification standards.
-Active status entitles Diplomates to all of the benefits of certification.
+1. Certified Diplomate (Active) – A newly certified or recertified Diplomate.
+Holding the NCCAOM Diplomate credential assures patients, employers, certifying agencies, and others of a Diplomate’s commitment to upholding certification standards.
+Active Diplomates are entitled to all of the benefits of certification.

-- Lapsed Status (Non-Certified Status) – NCCAOM certification is considered lapsed after the expiration date on the certificate.
-A recertification application for either active or inactive status must be received and processed prior to the certification expiration date to avoid lapsed status, late fees and additional recertification requirements.
-Former Diplomates who are lapsed and do not have a recertification application submitted with all PDA requirements fulfilled are not entitled to any of the benefits offered under active status.
+1. Lapsed (Non-Certified) – NCCAOM certification is considered lapsed after the expiration date on the certificate.
+An active Recertification Application or an Inactive Application must be received and processed prior to the certification expiration date to avoid lapsed status, late fees and additional recertification requirements.
+Former Diplomates who are lapsed and do not have a recertification application submitted with all PDA requirements fulfilled are not entitled to any of the benefits of an active Diplomate.

-- Terminated Status (Non-Certified Status) – After three years of continuous lapsed status, the certification is no longer valid and considered terminated.
-A former Diplomate whose certification is terminated must either reapply for certification and meet the current eligibility requirements or apply for NCCAOM Reinstatement to active status.
-(This new route is being developed and expected to be available by mid-2013).
+2. Terminated (Non-Certified) – After three years of continuous lapsed status, the certification is no longer valid.
+A former Diplomate whose certification is terminated must apply for NCCAOM® Reinstatement to Active Diplomate.
+The handbook and application can be found on the NCCAOM website under “Forms”.

 The certification process can be a daunting experience for those with little experience in the application process.
 The first and most important step is to read the NCCAOM® Certification Handbook.
 For a visual overview of the certification processes see Your Roadmap to Successful Certification and the new NCCAOM® Certification Brochure.
 To see step by step instructions go to Stepping through the Certification Process.